 - You've tested it on your skin without breakouts.
 A small percentage of people tolerate coconut oil fine.
 If you're one of them, no need to switch.

-- You want strong antibacterial action and your skin has tolerated coconut oil before — lauric acid is a powerful antimicrobial.
+- You want a lightweight, fast-absorbing plant oil and your skin has tolerated coconut oil before.

 - For body moisturizing on non-acne-prone areas (legs, arms) where pore-clogging is less of a concern.